-In addition, whenever a battery pack with a non-depleted 9V battery is inserted, the unit will perform a Battery Pack Insertion Self-Test, announce the status of the battery pack, and power off.
+In addition, every time a battery pack with a non-depleted 9V battery is inserted, the unit runs a Battery Pack Insertion Self-Test to test the battery pack.
+When the test is completed, the unit reports the status of the battery pack and powers off.
+The unit may then be immediately used by pressing the ON/OFF button again.